 Patria’s indirect energy consumption consists of electricity and thermal energy consumption, with direct primary energy consumption deriving from fuel consumption by aircraft, vehicles, gas turbines and diesel engines.
 As a whole, Patria’s various operations consumed a total of about 389 terajoules of energy in 2019.
 Total energy consumption fell slightly on the previous year, mainly due to the reduction in fuel energy consumption.

-The weather-normalised thermal energy consumption of properties managed by Patria decreased by 1.2%.
-Specific heat consumption, which defines energy consumption in proportion to the number of heated building cubic metres, decreased by 7.3%.
-This figure does not include Patricomp.
+The weather-normalised thermal energy consumption of properties managed by Patria and Millog decreased by about one per cent on 2018.
+The thermal energy consumption of Patria’s own operations rose on the previous year, as the 2019 figures for Patricomp cover the entire year, while the 2018 figures for Patricomp cover only three months.
+Specific heat consumption, which defines energy consumption in proportion to the number of heated building cubic metres, decreased by 6%.

 More information in Patria's CSR report (part of Annual Report)